 Interiors and exteriors, historical and whimsical, residential and commercial, including kitchens and baths, home furnishings, surface materials, tile, window treatments, fixtures…in short, everything that brings color, tone and atmosphere into your home.
 Our clients include private individuals and co-op boards; architects and interior designers; and building, painting and decorating contractors.
 We consult with realtors in staging properties for resale, as well as helping buyers to imagine and actualize the potential of a property.

 You’ll find our work in New York City, Westchester and Rockland Counties, New York, Fairfield County, Connecticut and environs.
 If you're more than 100 miles from New York, we even provide our services remotely via phone and Internet!

 References available upon request.

 We were delighted to be the color expert interviewed for an article of the Color Reform exponenent in ABC Carpet & Home’s REVEAL Mag.
-Click this button and read all about it.
+Click to read all about it.

 We’ve been training all of our lives for the opportunity to help you.

 Debra Kling holds a degree in the Arts from Mount Holyoke College, South Hadley, Massachusetts, as well as an advanced degree from Columbia University in New York.
 She is a Certified Color Specialist, credentialed by theFashion Institute of Technology in New York City, and a designated Benjamin Moore Color Expert.
-She's also a recipient of the Best of Houzz awards, 2012 (Design) and 2013 (Customer Satisfaction.)
+She's also a recipient of the Best of Houzz awards, 2012 (Design), 2013 (Customer Satisfaction), 2014 (Design and Customer Satisfaction), and 2015 (Design and Customer Satisfaction.)
 Her EPA Restoration and Renovation Certificate assures clients of environmentally sensitive and safe painting techniques.